-Like you, your mother may have been dreaming of your wedding day since you were a little girl —or even before you were born.
+Like you, your mother may have been dreaming of your wedding day since you were little—or even before you were born.
 So if your mother feels left out of the planning process, it could cause problems between you two.
-"I've heard mothers say they often feel relegated to second class, and all-but-replaced by the groom," says John Duffy, Ph.D., parenting expert and author of The Available Parent.
-In this situation, "I would strongly suggest protecting some element of the planning—whether it be the ceremony, flowers, menu, or dress—as mother and daughter decision time.
+"I've heard mothers say they often feel relegated to second class, and all-but-replaced by the [spouse-to-be]," says John Duffy, Ph.D., parenting expert and author of The Available Parent.
+In this situation, "I would strongly suggest protecting some element of the planning—whether it be the ceremony, flowers, menu, or dress—as decision time [with mom].
 This way, your mom will always feel like a critical part of the process."

-Says Duffy, "Denomination tends to come up frequently, due to disagreements about religion or services."
-Perhaps you're a Christian marrying a Jewish man, and you've agreed—to your mother's dismay—to marry under a chuppah rather than at an altar.
-Duffy says if you find yourself embroiled in an argument over what you'll read or recognize at your ceremony, "it is imperative that you acknowledge your mother's feelings and her faith, while being clear in your own intentions."
+"Denomination tends to come up frequently, due to disagreements about religion or services," Duffy says.
+Perhaps you're a Christian and your partner is Jewish, and you've agreed—to your mother's dismay—to marry under a chuppah rather than at an altar.
+Duffy says if you find yourself embroiled in an argument over what you'll read or recognize at your ceremony, "it is imperative you acknowledge your mother's feelings and her faith, while being clear in your own intentions."

-With all the monster-in-law stories we've heard, it might be hard to imagine a mother would feel threatened by her daughter's new mother-in-law.
-But Duffy's seen it happen.
-"Mothers sometimes feel as if their daughter's new mother-in-law to be is going to take her place in the life of the daughter," explains Duffy.
+With all the monster-in-law stories we've heard, it might be hard to imagine a mother would feel threatened by her child's new mother-in-law.
+But Duffy has seen it happen.
+"Mothers sometimes feel as if the new mother-in-law is going to take her place in the life of their [child]," Duffy explains.
 Tell your mother that could never be the case, Duffy says.
-"Then it's critical that you protect time between you and your mother," he says, so that your mother feels she is still a big and important part of your life.
+"Then it's critical that you protect time between you and your mother," he says, so your mother feels she is still a big and important part of your life.

-Says Duffy, "Many mothers feel as if their importance will diminish after the wedding and fanfare, and this can become a major driver of conflict."
-So just as above, it's important to show your mother you want to spend time with her.
-"I encourage brides-to-be and their moms to protect time for each other on their calendars before the big event to ensure this will not be the case," says Duffy.
-"The occasional ritual—weekly lunches, for instance—sustains your connection, provides for a happier relationship over the long run, and short circuits any conflict.
+"Many mothers feel as if their importance will diminish after the wedding and fanfare, and this can become a major driver of conflict," Duffy says.
+It's important to show your mother you want to spend time with her—outside the wedding.
+"I encourage [to-be-weds] and their moms to protect time for each other on their calendars before the big event to ensure this will not be the case," Duffy says.
+"The occasional ritual—weekly lunches, for instance—sustains your connection, provides for a happier relationship over the long run, and short-circuits any conflict.
 There are no losers in this scenario."